RobZuazua/CrashCode/README.md

 My role is to identify everything we need to understand in order to master the coding interview, and provide a light guiding hand.

+1. I am analyzing every question in CTCI, EPI, top 100 Leetcode, and hundreds on glassdoor

-1. I have coded the minimum set of questions that capture the totality of common concept, technique, and nuance for every category of questions from Strings to Dynamic Programming.
-(See category READMEs for analysis on every single question in CTCI, EPI, and top 200 Leetcode)
+2. I have coded the minimum set of questions that capture the totality of common concept, technique, and nuance for every category of questions from Strings to Dynamic Programming.

-2. I have committed at least 30 minutes of every week day to live office hours for chatting or diving deeper into concepts
+3. I have committed at least 30 minutes of every weekday to live office hours for chatting or diving deeper into concepts

 ### Media Links